-Whilst the basic principles of coaching are available for anyone to research, it takes the very best coach to empower clients that can truly seize the best that life has to offer.
+While the basic principles of coaching are available for anyone to research, it takes the very best coach to empower clients who can truly seize the best life offers.

 With so many coaching tools available, there are infinite possibilities for those looking to make strides in the business world.
-No coaching tools are more desirable than others, but having access to the best possible software, techniques, and models will only serve to improve both the coach’s ability and the client’s potential.
+No coaching tools are necessarily better than others, but access to the best possible software, techniques, and models will only improve both the coach’s ability and the client’s potential.

-So, whether you choose to use this blog post as a reference point for your next client or simply wish to learn more about the coaching art form, we sincerely hope that these tools serve as excellent additions to your coaching arsenal!
+So, whether you choose to use this blog post as a reference point for your next client or simply wish to learn more about coaching, we sincerely hope these tools serve as excellent additions to your coaching arsenal!